rampage644/sublime-rtags/README.md

 # Usage

-It's very unstable plugin.
-There are number of limitations:
+It is a very unstable plugin.
+There are a number of limitations:

 * You have to run `rdm` daemon manually.
 Better run it before Sublime starts, because plugin creates persistent connection to daemon
 * There is no `rdm`'s project management yet.
 So it's your responsibility to setup project, pass compilation commands (with `rc --compile gcc main.c` or `rc -J`).
 For more info see [LLVM codebase](http://clang.llvm.org/docs/JSONCompilationDatabase.html), [rtags README](https://github.com/Andersbakken/rtags/blob/master/README.org), [Bear project](https://github.com/rizsotto/Bear/blob/master/README.md).

-So, typical workflow is:
+So, the typical workflow is:

  1. Start `rdm`
  2. Supply it with _JSON compilation codebase_ via `rc -J` or several `rc -c` calls.